“It’s like a meat locker in here!” roared John (a.k.a. Juan John) upon entering my apartment where I was lived in north Mazatlán, Mexico.

 The fear of coastal property owners is that guests and renters will run the A.C all the time, as they are used to doing at home, not only racking up the bill but penalizing the next occupants because rates are charged based on the annual average use.

-Sometimes I wish we didn't have central air in the U.S. either.
-In an effort to lower costs at home, people often have their temperature set too high or too low for the season to ever be truly comfortable.
+I wish we didn't have central air in the U.S. either.
+This system makes much more sense.
+In an effort to lower costs at home since they can't shut off rooms, people often have their temperature set too high or too low for the season.
+You are never be truly comfortable.

 I remember having dinner with friends in their beautiful, large home in Denver one winter and shivering the entire time.
-The owners had gotten used to setting their thermostat at 55 degrees and were dressed for dinner in long underwear and woolen socks.
+The owners had gotten used to setting their thermostat at 55 degrees.
+They were dressed for dinner in long underwear and woolen socks.
+I'm a skinny girl with little insulation.
+They didn't tell me I'd need a parka to dine with them.

 The behavior modifications to stay in the electricity safe zone in Mexico are pretty easy.
 You will feel good about making them if you like the idea of lessening your consumption footprint.